United States prisoners of war during the Vietnam War: Severe treatment years

-The North Vietnamese occasionally released prisoners for propaganda or other purposes.
+The North Vietnamese occasionally released prisoners of war for propaganda or other purposes.
 The POWs had a "first in, first out" interpretation of the Code of the U.S. Fighting Force, meaning they could only accept release in the order they had been captured, but making an exception for those seriously sick or badly injured.
 When a few captured servicemen began to be released from North Vietnamese prisons during the Johnson administration, their testimonies revealed widespread and systematic abuse of prisoners of war.
 Initially, this information was downplayed by American authorities for fear that conditions might worsen for those remaining in North Vietnamese custody.
 Policy changed under the Nixon administration, when mistreatment of the prisoners was publicized by U.S. Secretary of Defense Melvin Laird and others.